neeel200/GoMarble-Assignment/README.md

 # AI-Powered Product Review Scraper
 This project dynamically scrapes product reviews from any e-commerce site and streams the data back to the client in real-time using Server-Sent Events (SSE).
 The scraper is powered by Node.js, Puppeteer, and the Gemini-1.5-flash model for intelligent review extraction.

-Api doc with output and workflow details:- https://docs.google.com/document/d/1rtlevXlGMzscG8surXUvfidWkXGrxOqGcB9tAcriMrY/edit?usp=sharing
+Api doc with sample outputs and workflow details:- https://docs.google.com/document/d/1rtlevXlGMzscG8surXUvfidWkXGrxOqGcB9tAcriMrY/edit?usp=sharing

 Features: